Solar emergency backstop

 Installers:

-From 1 October 2024, you’ll need to install an AusNet approved Common Smart Inverter Profile Australia (CSIP-Aus) inverter and connect the system to the customer’s internet, preferably ethernet.
+As of 1 October 2024, you need to install an AusNet approved Common Smart Inverter Profile Australia (CSIP-Aus) inverter and connect the system to the customer’s internet, preferably ethernet.
 We'll keep our approved inverter list updated as we test and add more approved inverters.

 Solar applications approved before 1 October 2024 don’t need to be backstop enabled.